 - Living in the service area of a PACE center

-- Able to live safely in the community
+- Able to live safely in your community

-You can also call your local Medicaid office to find out if you are eligible or to search for more PACE plans available in your area.
+You can also call your local Medicaid office to determine if you’re eligible or for help finding PACE plans available in your area.

 What If I Don’t Qualify for PACE?